 All this is explained more in the Nourishing Traditions cookbook.
 I'll give you a quick rundown here.
 It's much more simple than I expected, the biggest part of it was figuring out which supplies I was going to use.
 The other small issue was the space it took up on the counter and sink for a day or two, but I made 2 big batches at once, most of you will probably just make one at a time so it won't take up as much space.

-- You start with whole grains (or seeds), like spelt or wheat berries.
-(Where to buy wheat berries and other grains.)
-If you’d like more specifics on which grains to use, this post talks about that (you’ll need to scroll down to get to that part).
+- You start with whole grains (or seeds), like these: where to buy spelt berries or wheat berries or my new favorite einkorn berries.
+If you'd like more specifics on which grains to use, this post talks about that (you'll need to scroll down to get to that part).
 The main thing, in my opinion, is buying organic grains.
 You can also read about using more alternative grains.

 - Fill your jar about 1/3 full of grains, then add filtered water to the top and soak overnight.
 (In the above picture I did more like 1/2 to 2/3, but it was too much.)
 Mine soaked for about 17 hours – they really only needed 12 or so, but that put me at the middle of the night.
 NT said to use 1-quart ball jars, but I wanted to sprout more grain than that size would hold, so I used my 1-gallon glass jars.
 (Which are not easy to find these days, by the way, you may have to search online, maybe ebay?
 Comment here if you find them please!)